Nikolay-Lysenko/rl-musician/README.md

 Some pieces generated with this package are uploaded to a publicly available [cloud storage](https://www.dropbox.com/sh/ouv8tcpio8z5flp/AABIx8D-QlIM_FtuQ9LqFntNa?dl=0).
 A cantus firmus attributed to [Fux](https://en.wikipedia.org/wiki/Johann_Joseph_Fux) is used in all of them.

 To find more details, look at [a draft of a paper](https://github.com/Nikolay-Lysenko/rl-musician/blob/master/docs/paper/paper.pdf).
-Also, if you are interested in algorithmic composition without too strict limitations of species counterpoint, look at the [Geniartor](https://github.com/Nikolay-Lysenko/geniartor) tool.
+Also, if you are interested in algorithmic composition without too strict limitations of species counterpoint, look at the tools named [Geniartor](https://github.com/Nikolay-Lysenko/geniartor) and [Dodecaphony](https://github.com/Nikolay-Lysenko/dodecaphony).

 ## Installation